daltonyxdonovan/Technician-Maps/README.md

 # Usage
-to get started, you'll have to install the vcredist file included with the zip (in the release tab of this page!) to have the packages required to run c++ apps. you'll also require the latest version of python to be installed and added to path. the installer can be found [here:](https://www.python.org/ftp/python/3.10.5/python-3.10.5-amd64.exe)
+to get started, you'll have to install the vcredist file included with the zip (in the release tab of this page!) to have the packages required to run c++ apps. you'll also require the latest version of python to be installed and added to path. the installer can be found [here](https://www.python.org/ftp/python/3.10.5/python-3.10.5-amd64.exe) Adding it to path is as simple as **checking a box in the python installer**

+## MAKE SURE YOU ADD PYTHON TO PATH WITH THE CHECKBOX IN THE INSTALLER

 i've included my **csv converter** with the release, essentially you go to [google contacts](https://contacts.google.com/) and export your contacts as a **_Google CSV_** and run the converter, choosing your csv you just downloaded. it will walk you through questions in the list, determining who is a tech, the tech's location and whatnot.